CDCgov/prime-reportstream/prime-router/docs/authz/authz-design.md

 ### Daily Data page special considerations

 For specific users within specific organizations, we want to allow them to access another organization's daily data page.
-Since these are organizational level settings that are tightly coupled to Report Stream, we would store these settings within the RS Postgres DB.
+Since these are organizational level settings that are tightly coupled to ReportStream, we would store these settings within the RS Postgres DB.

 Example: User within the `elims` organization wants to see the `md-phd` daily data page to check that reports have